greenboxal/doggohub/doc/workflow/lfs/manage_large_binaries_with_git_lfs.md

 ## How it works

-Git LFS client talks with the GitLab server over HTTPS.
+Git LFS client talks with the DoggoHub server over HTTPS.
 It uses HTTP Basic Authentication to authorize client requests.
 Once the request is authorized, Git LFS client receives instructions from where to fetch or where to push the large file.

-## GitLab server configuration
+## DoggoHub server configuration

-Documentation for GitLab instance administrators is under [LFS administration doc](lfs_administration.md).
+Documentation for DoggoHub instance administrators is under [LFS administration doc](lfs_administration.md).

 ## Requirements

-* Git LFS is supported in GitLab starting with version 8.2
+* Git LFS is supported in DoggoHub starting with version 8.2
 * Git LFS must be enabled under project settings
 * [Git LFS client](https://git-lfs.github.com) version 1.0.1 and up